Operation Hiram: Overview

-Ceasefire was scheduled to commence at 11:00 hours, October 31, 1948.
+Ceasefire was scheduled to commence at 11:00 hours, 31 October 1948.
 The same day, at 7:30 in the morning, Major General Moshe Carmel ordered his brigades and district commanders "to continue the clearing operations inside the Galilee".
 In a cable dated 10:00 hours the same day Carmel ordered his brigades and district commanders: "Do all in your power for a quick and immediate clearing [tihur] of the conquered areas of all the hostile elements in line with the orders that have been issued[.]
 The inhabitants of the areas conquered should be assisted to leave."
 This order was apparently issued after Carmel had met with Ben-Gurion the same day.

 On 31 October and 1 November 1948 the Hula massacre took place at the Lebanese village of Hula (Hule).
-The village had been captured on October 24 by the Carmeli Brigade without any resistance at all.
+The village had been captured on 24 October by the Carmeli Brigade without any resistance at all.
 Between 35 and 58 captured men were reportedly shot down in a house which was later blown up on top of them.

 At the end of this lightning attack, Israeli forces reached the Hiram Junction, north of Safed.
 The siege of Manara was lifted, Qawuqji's army fled to Lebanon, and the roads crossing the Upper Galilee were secured.
 With the Galilee under Israeli control, the IDF established a defensive line along the Litani before withdrawing to the Lebanese border under the terms of the 1949 Armistice Agreements.

 The Israeli Air Force bombings caused considerable damage to the villages in the area.
 Ilan Pappe gives the example of the four villages: Rama, Suhmata, Malkiyya and Kfar Bir'im.
 He states that out of the four 'the only village to remain intact was Rama.
 The other three were occupied and destroyed'.
 Very few villagers were allowed to stay in their homes and many were imprisoned or expelled to Lebanon and elsewhere.
 Ilan Pappe claims that the 'Hebrew noun tihur (cleansing) assumed new meanings' during this time period.
 He argues that although 'it still described, as before, the total expulsion and destruction of a village, it could now also represent other activities, such as selective search and expulsion operations'.

 One Israeli estimate gives a total of 400 Arabs killed during the offensive and 550 taken prisoner.

 The name is a reference to Hiram I, the Biblical king of Tyre.
 He was instrumental in the construction of the First Temple of Jerusalem.

 Massacres

-Around 10 massacres occurred during this two-day operation which coincided with another mass killing south east of Tel Aviv.

-According to Morris, the atrocities committed during Operation Hiram clearly embarrassed the IDF and Israeli officials who were soon forced to respond to Arab and United Nations charges in various forums.
+According to Israeli historian Benny Morris, the atrocities committed during Operation Hiram clearly embarrassed the IDF and Israeli officials who were soon forced to respond to Arab and United Nations charges in various forums.
 The main official Israeli response was a flat or qualified denial that atrocities had taken place.